View of Sand Canyon Recreation area, Saint George, Utah

 Red Cliffs

-One of our favorite places in Saint George is called Red Cliffs National Conservation Area and they have a campground, but we didn’t stay there.
-While there we hiked up the river to a slot canyon and only stopped because we hit a waterfall.
-Red Cliffs, like Joshua Tree and Valley of Fire, is another photographer’s dream.
+One of our favorite places in Saint George is Red Cliffs National Conservation Area, which has a campground, but we didn’t stay there.
+While there, we hiked up the river to a slot canyon and only stopped because we hit a waterfall.
+Like Joshua Tree and Valley of Fire, Red Cliffs is another photographer’s dream.

 Red Cliffs National Conservation Area Saint George Utah

-Two problems stopped us from camping there, number one, unless there is a different route that we don’t know about and there may be one starting in Silver Reef, a mining town to the northeast — we could never fit under the bridge, leading to the campground.
-Secondly, we are too big for most every campsite we saw, although there was a big fifth wheel in one of the sites.
+Two problems stopped us from camping there, number one, unless there is a different route that we don’t know about, and there may be one starting in Silver Reef, a mining town to the northeast — we could never fit under the bridge leading to the campground.
+Secondly, we are too big for almost every campsite we have seen, although there was a big fifth wheel in one of the sites.
 Since camping, there was also first-come-first-serve, and only one spot would be suitable, I don’t know how we would be able to get that spot.

 Red Cliffs National Conservation Area Saint George Utah